Opening doors and crossing borders

 USA Scholarship Opportunities

-Megan Waugh, a Business Student from West Lothian College, was awarded a scholarship to Clark College, Washington, USA in 2015.
-Megan spent a year studying in the USA and has now returned to West Lothian College to complete her BA degree in Business Management.
+Katelyn Livingston, a Business Student from West Lothian College, was awarded a scholarship to Clark College, Washington, USA in 2018.
+Katelyn was the 2nd West Lothian College student to be offered a Scholarship to study in the USA, with Megan Waugh travelling to Clark College in 2015 to complete her studies abroad.

-The Colleges worked together with SQA and Edinburgh Napier University to ensure that Megan could count the credits obtained at Clark College towards her Business Management Degree, which she is now completing at West Lothian College (Awarded by Edinburgh Napier University).
+The Colleges worked together with SQA and Edinburgh Napier University to ensure that Katelyn could count the credits obtained at Clark College towards her Business Management Degree once she returns to study in Scotland.

 SUSTAINABILITY EMPOWERED BY YOUNG EUROPEANS